altilapia/yelp-album-pipeline/README.md

 # Yelp Album Tracker

-Scrapes all businesses from a public Yelp album (collection), writes them to a Google Sheet, and re-runs daily on a schedule.
+Scrapes all businesses from a public Yelp album (collection) and writes them to a Google Sheet.
 A small FastAPI web app lets you add albums through a browser form.

 ## How it works